How to Prevent Java Decoding to Protect Android apps

 -

-Anti Java Decoding Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps
+Anti Java Decoding is compatible with: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps.

 -